Droughts in the United States

-Drought in the United States is similar to that of other portions of the globe.
+The United States' contiguous western and especially southwestern region has experienced widespread drought since about year 2000.
 Below normal precipitation leads to drought, and is caused by an above average persistence of high pressure over the affected area.
 Changes in the track of extratropical cyclones, which can occur during climate cycles such as the El Niño-Southern Oscillation, or ENSO, as well as the North Atlantic Oscillation, Pacific Decadal Oscillation, and Atlantic multidecadal oscillation, modulate which areas are more prone to drought.
 Increased drought frequency and severity is also expected to be one of the effects of global warming.

-The country's contiguous western and especially southwestern region has experienced widespread drought since about year 2000.
 Drought having an acute economic impact in the history of the United States occurred during the 1930s and 1940s, periods of time known as 'Dust Bowl' years where relief and health agencies became overburdened and many local community banks had to close.
 The event also led to significant changes in farming practices emphasizing soil conservation and water resource management, inspired further growth in U.S. water storage and delivery infrastructure as part of the New Deal, and influenced other social changes.